 Previously the immigration rules allowed you to apply for Indefinite Leave to Remain if you could show you had been in the UK continuously for 14 years – including if some or all of that time was without leave to remain.

 The immigration rules now require 20 years’ continuous residence if some or all of that residence was not “lawful”, and this only enables you to enter the 10-year route to settlement (if your application is successful you will be granted leave to remain for 2.5 years, and will then need to have four periods of this before applying for Indefinite Leave to Remain).

 This route is for people over the age of 25.
 If you are younger than 25 years old, see the rules regarding young people above, and the rules regarding leave to remain based on the rights of a child here.

 Time spent in prison cannot be counted towards the 20 years spent in the UK, but does not break the period of continuous residence (you can use the time you spent in the UK before you were in prison, and add it to time spent in the UK after release from prison).

 Bear in mind that it is difficult to provide evidence of 20 years’ continuous residence if periods of that have been without regular immigration status.
 You may not have had formal accommodation or income.
-Think about who can provide statements to evidence your presence in the UK.
+The Home Office look more positively on official documentation proving your residence in the UK, but you may not always be able to get this.
+Think about who could provide statements to evidence your presence in the UK.
+Home Office guidance says that they expect to see evidence that covers every 12 month period of the 20 years.
+Although this is not what the law says, if you cannot provide evidence that covers every year of the 20 years, the Home Office is likely to refuse your application.
+A judge may make a different decision if you appeal the refusal, however.

 Suitability criteria and exclusions